Developer: Nintendo Publisher: Nintendo Released: 09/14/94 Genre: Sports

 The cast of opponents is a mix of characters from both arcade games alongside a mostly new cast.
 Fan favorites Bald Bull, Mr. Sandman, and Super Macho Man return.
 From the arcade game Dragon Chan and Bear Hugger make their console debut.
 The rest of the lineup is a bunch of characters.

 Punch-Out has always had an element of ridiculousness to it.
 Just the idea that any boxing organization would allow a one hundred pound teenager to fight Mike Tyson or Super Macho Man is laughable.
 But Super Punch-Out takes it to an absurd level.
 Mad Clown is a surprisingly agile fat man who will pelt you with balls prior to delivering a knockout blow.
 Dragon Chan bounces of the ropes like a WWE superstar to deliver devastating flying kicks.
 Hoy Qarlow is a septuagenarian who beats you with his walking stick.
-In some cases you’ll recognize the ghost of past fighters among the new cast; Piston Hurricane is essentially Piston Honda.
+In some cases you will recognize the ghost of past fighters among the new cast; Piston Hurricane is essentially Piston Honda.
 But the game is diverse enough that it doesn’t matter.

 Super Punch-Out features an especially steep difficulty curve, even higher than the original.
 Most of it comes from the single round structure.
 Previously you could completely botch the first and second rounds and still make a comeback in the third.
 But with three minutes to not only learn each boxer’s ticks + knock them out it becomes a tall order.
-It’s asking a lot to earn a perfect record to even reach the special circuit.
+It is asking a lot to earn a perfect record to even reach the special circuit.
 At least the game has battery backup this time.
 When you do reach the special circuit, wow.
 That difficulty spike makes the first game seem like child’s play.

 With the high challenge Super Punch-Out will take some time to complete.
 But what adds a lot of replay value is the Time Trial Mode.
 Competing against the development team’s win times for each boxer is incredibly fun.
 They highly incentivize mastering the intricacies of each boxer.
 But they also highlight a hidden feature in the game.
 Every fighter is susceptible to a particular punch or combination that when executed correctly will guarantee an automatic knockout.
 Some of these are insane; beating Nick Bruiser in under thirty seconds sounds impossible.
 But it’s actually doable with skill.